toxatoor/nginx/ReadMe.md

 Simple lua-based extended status, logging errors by http response code - to use with zabbix, etc. Requires lua-nginx-module

+## metrics-aggregation

+Aggregate prometheus metrics from different exporters in a single endpoint.

 ## nginx-AD-auth

 nginx http-auth against Microsoft Active Directory.